saadiqnafis/Text-to-3D/README.md

 # Text-to-3D

 I worked with my friends Cathy and Michael for developing this Text to 3D AI model.
-Out model will take the textual form of our ideas as input and generate a 3D model on the basis of that.
+Our model will take the textual form of our ideas as input and generate a 3D model on the basis of that.

 # Inspiration:
 First of all, 3D designing is a really complex process.
 Unlike 2D designing which can be as simple as drawing on a canvas, it requires much effort for adopting 3d modelling skills, so the learning curve is quite steep.